Group of runners on a park road at dusk

 • easy running before, between, and after

 Useful?
 Yes.
 Necessary every week?
-No.
+Absolutely not.

 5) Run by feel, not by pace obsession